-1. Matt Overcomes Hyperactivity and Learns to Read
+1. Client Goals: To Overcome Hyperactivity and Learn to Read

 After doing a few Educational Kinesiology® (Edu-K) balances with Matt’s mother, which included repatterning and other activities from Brain Gym®, I was invited to her home to see what I might be able to do to help her six-year-old, Matt.
 She wanted to take him off Ritalin, which had been prescribed to manage his hyperactivity.
 More importantly, she wanted him to be reading at grade level when he entered the first grade at the end of the summer.
 I made no promises and suggested she invest in several balances to see if he would be willing to do some Brain Gym® activities.